• Skip to primary navigation

 The Hydrotherapy Cycle

-From the moment you enter the nordic spa, you’ll see signs introducing the hydrotherapy cycle (as seen below).
+From the moment you enter the Knordic spa, you’ll see signs introducing the hydrotherapy cycle (as seen below).
 This is the recommended way to maximize the benefits of the Nordic spa and ensure exhilarating restoration and rejuvenation.

 Kananaskis Nordic Spa Hydrotherapy Circuit